qf6101/vowpalwabbit-prediction-swig-wrapper/README.md

 # A Belief Description

-This project wraps c++11 implemented linear model prediction and daemon (timing update).
+This project wraps c++11 implementation of vw trained linear model prediction and daemon (timing update).
 It assumes a linear model has been trained by learning algorithms of [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) (e.g., FTRL, BFGS).
 One straightforward application is online module of click-through rate prediction.

 # Support Swig Interface